 Valenzuela was lucky.
 She was ultimately treated successfully and cost-free with a combination of surgery and chemotherapy through participation in a trial sponsored by National Institutes of Health.

 At this time last year, however, a positive outcome was anything but certain.

 When Valenzuela’s agency, AuPairCare, was notified of her illness, they abruptly terminated her contract.
 Rather than assisting her in acquiring an extension on her original J-1 visa which would allow her to remain with the Hansons and complete treatment in the US, AuPairCare pushed her to head back to Colombia.

 Valenzuela says that at the time, this seemed like a death sentence.
 If sent home, she would have no employment or health insurance upon arrival, and no conceivable way to receive treatment for her cancer.

 The situation was deeply unsettling for the Hansons, as well.
 They had grown quite fond of Edna and considered her a family member.
 In their change.org campaign, they note that they felt blind-sided by AuPairCare’s push to send Edna back to Columbia.
 “They have displayed absolute callous disregard for Edna and my family in this process.

-Edna eventually did obtain a special B2 visa for medical treatment, and is still living with her host family in the US.
-Her lymphoma is in remission and she plans to return to Colombia in June when her current visa expires.
+Edna eventually did obtain a special B2 visa for medical treatment.
+At the time of this report, the lymphoma was in remission and she was still living with her host family in the US.
 She has the ability to extend her stay for medical care if the cancer returns.
 Fortunately, she has strong support from her US hosts who describe her as a “loving and superb” caregiver who “integrated so seamlessly into our family.”